dem-net/DEM.Net/README.md

 - STL

 # Current dev status
-- All incoming features are listed in the project board here : https://dev.azure.com/dem-net/elevationapi/_workitems/recentlyupdated/.

 - Feel free to suggest any idea you'd like to see covered here in the issues : https://github.com/dem-net/DEM.Net/issues.

 # SampleApp